-In this cases above, we reserve the right to break up the long spans with bracing as needed.
-We'll do this by putting a fixed wall where a movable divider would have been, as shown below.
+If you have unsupported walls of 15-20" in your design, we recommend that you consider adding a bottom.
+If the unit is left bottomless, we reserve the right to break up the long spans with bracing as needed.
+We'll do this by either putting a fixed wall where a movable divider would have been, as shown below...

 This is a complex decision that needs to be made as the insert is being built.
 This change generally results in zero loss of functionality/usability because of the flexibility of movable dividers.

 If you want to avoid this possibility by adding an attached wood bottom, just click on the "Height and Bottom" cell at the top of this page to go back to that page.
 Then progress forward, working your way back to here.

 The dividers are movable and removable.
 By moving the dividers, you can "tailor-size" the width of your compartments.